darshansharma/CricHere/README.md

 ## API used
 API used is cricapi.
 Know more about it at - http://www.cricapi.com/

+## Developers
+You need to change the apikey by making account on the site [cricapi](http://www.cricapi.com/) and use your apikey in the project.

 ## Libraries Used
 * [Jsoup](https://jsoup.org/download) - Download and read about Jsoup here

 ## Contributing
 Feel free to contribute.
-I am always looking for your pull requests and I want you to help CricHere to make it bigger and beter.
+I am always looking for your pull requests and I want you to help me in making this program bigger and beter.

 ## License
 This project is licensed under the GPU License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## TO-DO List
-1. Support for Linux system.
+1. Support for Linux system.  [ DONE ]
+2. Make a JAR file. [ DONE ]
+3. Create a button to launch score in UI.
+4. Remove 10 sec time interval at the begining.

 ## Screenshots
 ![](images/InputIMAGE.png?raw=true)